chrismwendt/wingmate/README.md

 }
 ```

-To get column name completions, set your database connection:
+To get hover tooltips and column name completions, set your database connection:

 ```json
 {